Assignments

 The aim of the assignments and shared tasks is to build basic understanding and advanced implementation skills needed to build cutting-edge inference systems for language models, culminating with a shared task that demonstrates these abilities.

-You are responsible for reading these instructions and following them carefully.
+Read all the instructions on this page carefully You are responsible for reading these instructions and following them carefully.
 If you do not, you may be marked down as a result.

 Assignment Policies